21dotco/two1-python/two1/channels/docs/README.md

     ```

     How do we spend these transactions?
 Well in terms of a refund, you'll notice that the CLTV-style refund/payment transaction can behave in two different ways.
-The `OP_IF` opcode will branch depending on whether the value immediately preceeding it is `0` or `1`.
+The `OP_IF` opcode will branch depending on whether the value immediately preceding it is `0` or `1`.
 In the case of a refund, we craft it as follows.
 Notice that we pay back less than we initially deposited, leaving fees for the transaction to be confirmed.

     ```
     Refund layout: